rubensworks/fetch-sparql-endpoint.js/README.md

 ### Command-line

-A command-line tool is provided to quickly query any SPARQL endpoint:
+A command-line tool is provided to quickly query or update any SPARQL endpoint:

 Usage:
 ```